RyanMullins/pcpGeoJson/README.md

 The *collection* parameter is required and **must** be a GeoJSON Feature collection.
 Behavior is undefined if this parameter is not a Feature Collection.

-The *options* parameter is optional object that allows you to define the following properties:
+The *options* parameter is an optional object that allows you to define the following properties:

 * _id_      : [String] The ID of the container for the PCP, defaults to 'body'
 * _keys_    : [Array] List of all property names to be used as dimensions of the PCP, defaults to all properties in the first feature that has data of type Number